-Warning: This way of reusing python code has been superseded by python_requires.
-Please check Python requires: reusing code [EXPERIMENTAL]
+Warning: This way of reusing python code has been superseded by python\requires.
+Please check Python requires

 The same technique can even be used to inject and reuse python code in the package recipes, without having to declare dependencies to such python packages.